Economy of the Gambia

 The economy of the Gambia is heavily reliant on agriculture.
-The Gambia has no significant mineral or other natural resources, and has a limited agricultural base.
+The Gambia has a mixed economy with a heavy reliance on agriculture, combined with relatively weak centralized economic planning and government regulation.
+Before 2017 the Gambia had a under Yahya Jammeh liberal, market-based economy characterised by traditional subsistence agriculture, a historic reliance on groundnuts (peanuts) for export earnings, a re-export trade built up around its ocean port, low import duties, minimal administrative procedures, a fluctuating exchange rate with no exchange controls, and a significant tourism industry.
+The Gambia also has no significant mineral or other natural resources, and has a limited agricultural base.
 About 75% of the population depends on crops and livestock for its livelihood.
 Small-scale manufacturing activity features the processing of peanuts, fish, and animal hides.

 Short-run economic progress remains highly dependent on foreign aid, and on responsible government economic management as forwarded by International Monetary Fund technical help and advice.